 The most feedback I’ve received for the While I Was Reading Challenge is about the poetry category.

 “I’m not into poetry” – Everyone

 Poetry was my first love when I entered the writing world.
-Creative non-fiction hadn’t quite taken off yet as a legitimate genre when I was in the writing program at my community college.
+Creative non-fiction hadn’t quite taken off yet as a legitimate genre when I was in the writing program at my college.
 Up until that point, I’d read mostly fiction and attempted to write mostly fiction, which I’ve never quite gotten the knack for.

 I was particularly successful in my Creative Writing class when it came to persuasive essays, and my professor recommended me for the college’s brand new Writer’s House program.

 It was in this program that I discovered serious non-fiction writing and poetry.
 I tried my hand at it for a while, and still go to the form occasionally as a way to tackle my material from a different angle.

 While I certainly respect that poetry is not for everyone, I don’t think enough people give it a chance.
 Most people say it’s boring, hard to read, or “over my head,” and there certainly is poetry that fits all three criteria for me.
 Reading poetry is an acquired skill, there’s a rhythm to it, a connection between writer and reader that isn’t the same with prose.